httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Set-Cookie: __Host-SID=12345; Secure; Domain=site.example; Path=/
 ~~~

-While the would be accepted if set from a secure origin (e.g.
+While the following would be accepted if set from a secure origin (e.g.
 "https://site.example/"), and rejected otherwise:

 ~~~ example